-Section 15 describes these security mechanisms offered by the RADIUS protocol.
-The same is true for requirement 2.4.

-- \ Regarding requirement 2.5, Section 5.3 describes the content of the Location Field.
-Motion and direction vectors as listed in requirement 2.6 are not provided as attributes.
-It is, however, possible to deduce the motion and direction of an entity via the Mid-session Delivery mechanism as shown in Figure 2. - \ Regarding requirement 2.6, this document only describes one Location Data Type for civic and for geospatial location information, respectively.
-No negotiation needs to take place. - \ Regarding requirement 2.7, timing information is provided with 'sighting time' and 'time-to-live' field defined in Section 10.4. - \ Regarding requirement 2.8, a reference to an external (more detailed ruleset) is provided with the Section 10.5 attribute. - \ Regarding requirement 2.9, security headers and trailers are provided as part of the RADIUS protocol or even as part of IPsec. - \ Regarding requirement 2.10, a version number in RADIUS is provided with the IANA registration of the attributes.
+- Section 10 describes these security mechanisms offered by the RADIUS protocol.
+The same is true for requirement 2.4. - Regarding requirement 2.5, Section 5.2, Section 5.3 and Section 5.4 describe the content of the Location Field.
+Since the location format itself is not defined in this document motion and direction vectors as listed in requirement 2.6 are not defined. - Regarding requirement 2.6, this document only describes one Location Data Type for civic and for geospatial location information, respectively.
+No negotiation needs to take place. - Regarding requirement 2.7, timing information is provided with 'sighting time' and 'time-to-live' field defined in Section 5.5. - Regarding requirement 2.8, a reference to an external (more detailed ruleset) is provided with the Section 5.6 attribute. - Regarding requirement 2.9, security headers and trailers are provided as part of the RADIUS protocol or even as part of IPsec. - Regarding requirement 2.10, a version number in RADIUS is provided with the IANA registration of the attributes.
 New attributes are assigned a new IANA number.